 Biography | Download pdf (EN) | Download pdf (DE)

 By juxtaposing humanity’s various pools of knowledge and culture Joo addresses the fluid nature of identity itself.
-He does so by making use of an extensive variety of medium: video, sculpture, installations out of any sort of material ranging from bamboo to human sweat and cameras, drawing and print making – it seems as if the artist permanently tries to achieve the unachievable: to make us see an object in real life that is barely conceivable as thought alone.
+He does this in a variety of mediums including film, sculpture, performance, and installation, with material ranging from bamboo to human sweat and silver nitrate.
+It seems as if the artist’s intention is to achieve the unachievable: to make us see an object in real life that is barely conceivable as thought alone.

 Joo is more interested in the way we perceive than in what it is we are looking at in the symbolic as well as the literal sense.
 For Bodhi Obfuscatus (Space Baby), 2005, Joo surrounds an ancient Buddha sculpture with a matrix of cameras that film the Buddha and project the video onto a second atmosphere of screens.
 What the artist calls a “space helmet” – the extremely complex process of recoding, transmitting and repeating an object that forms the sculpture as a whole – creates an interaction between viewer and work filtered through modern communication technology.
 A dialectic evolves that questions the development of identity in modern culture.
 Joo: “I think that our culture is hungry for ever-increasing complexity in the face of the homogenization effect that our information technology inspires.”

 The seemingly liquid and hybrid environments that Joo creates reflect his own history: born to Korean parents in the United States, a science graduate turned artist, Joo comes from a multi-cultural background with a interdisciplinary academic history.
 The diversity of reference and material in his work mirrors the complexity and richness, which is so typical of identity – collective and individual – in modern contemporary society.
 It is a complexity that Joo has experienced and been influenced by since childhood.